fhadzr/ProfileGithub/README.md

 <h2 align="left">Hi 👋!
-My name is Azhar Albaaqi Fadhullah and I'm a Machine Learning Engineer, from Bandung</h2>
+My name is Azhar Albaaqi F and I'm a Machine Learning Engineer, from Bandung</h2>

 ###